getwificone/report/README.md

 *   **Off-Topic Comments**: Keep discussions focused on the issue.
 *   **Security Vulnerabilities**: **Do not** report security issues publicly.
 Please email `security@wificonn.com` with details.

-## 🔄 Our Workflow & Response Time

-We are committed to striving to fix all reported issues.
-Here is how we handle them:

-1.  **Triage**: A maintainer will review your issue within [e.g., 48 hours] to label it (e.g., `bug`, `enhancement`, `needs-more-info`).
-2.  **Verification**: We may ask for additional details to reproduce the issue. **Please respond promptly** to avoid closure.
-3.  **Prioritization**: Critical bugs are fixed immediately.
-Feature requests are prioritized based on community demand.
-4.  **Resolution**: Once fixed, the issue will be closed with a link to the commit or release note.

 ## 📄 License